mikk369/ostaEeClone/README.md

 ## 📜 | About

-This website is a primitive clone of the website Osta.ee .
+This website is a very primitive clone of the website Osta.ee .
 The website is made purely for learning purposes.
-The purpose of making this website is to teach us about User Stories & Web Development.
+The purpose of making this website is to teach us about User Stories & RESTful APIs.

 ## 🚧 Prerequisites & Tutorial: